rjjfox/rjjfox.github.io/_drafts/how-to-read-more.md

 location-link: london
 ---

-The title for this post is a bit click-bait and also a bit of a brag but I love talking about reading and often see articles of this type and feel I have something to add.
+The title for this post is click-baity and also a bit of a brag but I love talking about reading and often see articles of this type and feel I have something to add.

 I love talking about reading.
 I'm not talking about reading specific books but the actual hobby of reading books in general.
 I love talking about the routine of reading, how good it feels to pick up a new book, to see your library grow.
 I love talking about that late night Rubicon point where you decide you're going all in to finish a book even if it means going to bed hours later than planned.